Rent your very own Mediterranean paradise

 beach clubs

 From the harbour you can take free shuttle boats to resorts (i.e. bathing platforms) including the Mahal and Likya.
-Mahal is said to have excellent food.
+Mahal is celebrated for its excellent food.

 boat trips from Kalkan

-Boats can be chartered at the Kalkan harbour for full or half day trips.
+Boats can be chartered at the Kalkan harbour for full- or half-day trips.
 All the boats charge the same price per person as it's a cooperative, so rates change depending on the size of the boat.
 We recommend Abdi and his boat Pina-X (tel 0532 677 3942), which costs about 250 lira per boat (holds 6-8 people), including lunch onboard the boat.
+Another favourite is Ali with his smaller both Zeus (tel 0533 447 0175) and delicious food.
 You can always just show up at the harbour and join available boats going out by paying the per-person rate.
-Boats generally leave about 10:30.
-Our favourite boat ride is around Kekova - see Kekova.
-(For details, see Kekova & Aperlai in Other Local Sites).
+Boats generally leave about 10:30am.
+Our favourite boat ride is around Kekova (for details, see Kekova & Aperlai in Other Local Sites).

 walks